 In fact, there's a name for diseases that can transmitted between different kinds of animals.
 They're called zoonotic diseases or zoonoses.
-(Zoonotic is pronounced zoo-oh-NOT-ik, and zoonoses is pronounced zoo-oh-NO-seez, just in case you're a kid and you want to impress your science teacher.)
+(Zoonotic is pronounced zoo-oh-NOT-ik, and zoonoses is pronounced zoo-oh-NO-seez, just in case you're a student and you want to impress your science teacher.)

-Salmonella can be a serious disease for people, especially if they're very young, very old, or immunocompromised (already sick with something else that weakens their resistance).
+Salmonella can be a serious disease for people, especially if they're very young, very old, or immune-compromised (already sick with something else that weakens their resistance).
 In healthy people it usually causes really bad diarrhea and fever, which usually goes away in a few days.
 But in serious cases, people can die from it.

-When caring for turtles (or any animal, really), we have to take precautions to help protect ourselves from catching illnesses from our animals, and we also have to take precautions to help protect our animals from catching illnesses from us.
+When caring for turtles (or any animal, really), we have to take precautions to help protect ourselves from catching zoonotic illnesses from our animals, and we also have to take precautions to help protect our animals from catching zoonotic illnesses from us.

 The most important health rule for turtle keepers is to wash your hands before and after handling your turtle or its habitat.

+The Salmonella germs won't make the turtles sick, but they can make people sick!
 So the number one rule for keeping ourselves healthy is to wash our hands immediately after touching our turtles or anything our turtles have touched.
 You also can use hand sanitizer (the kind you get at the pharmacy) after you wash and dry your hands.

-These germs can make both you and your turtle sick, so you have to keep it clean by using a big enough tank and a good filter, quickly removing any food leftovers (or feeding your turtle in a separate tank), and performing regular water changes.
+These germs can make both you and your turtle sick, so you have to keep it clean by using a big enough tank, using and properly cleaning and maintaining a good filter, quickly removing any food leftovers (or feeding your turtle in a separate tank), and performing regular water changes.

 You can read more about maintaining the water quality here.